witchka/Obsidian-Worldbuilding-Templates/README.md

 ### Things Used:

-**Theme:** [ITS Theme by SIRvb](https://github.com/SlRvb/Obsidian--ITS-Theme).
-Provides image centering for the info box, as well as the gallery function. **If you want to use a different theme and still have all the functions you can so long as you install the [image snippet](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/S%20-%20Images%20Adjustments.css) css also by SIRvb.**
+**Theme:** [ITS Theme by SlRvb](https://github.com/SlRvb/Obsidian--ITS-Theme).
+Provides image centering for the info box, as well as the gallery function. **If you want to use a different theme and still have all the functions you can so long as you install the [image snippet](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/S%20-%20Images%20Adjustments.css) css also by SlRvb.**

 **Plugins:** Admonitions, Banners.

 #### YOU NEED TO USE THE INF0BOX CSS SNIPPET TO MAKE THE WIKI-STYLE INFO BOX SHOW UP CORRECTLY.
 Put it in your snippets folder.

-The css is originally by SIRvb as well, with some light tweaking by me to get read of the table header.
+The css is originally by SlRvb as well, with some light tweaking by me to get read of the table header.

 You then need to make a custom admonition with the following settings and save it: